Program Information for Organization Partners

 - expected opportunities for travel, networking, or interaction with other aspects of the organization’s work.

-Project descriptions are posted on the website and made available to interested students beginning at the school's winter break through the spring semester.
+Project descriptions are posted within Duke Environment CareerLink and made available to interested students beginning in the spring semester (early January) and are promoted through two rounds of position postings.
 Special marketing efforts will take place in March/April to bring attention to projects that have not been filled.
-The Stanback Internship Program will also be promoted to newly admitted students who will be beginning their program at Duke in the fall as they are eligible.
+The Stanback Internship Program will also be promoted to newly admitted Nicholas School of the Environment students who will be beginning their program at Duke in the fall, as they are eligible.

-Once a student has accepted your internship offer, you will need to notify Jordan Hart at: firstname.lastname@example.org.
-Stipend payment arrangements are made between the school and the intern; host organizations are responsible for communicating with their intern and deciding upon the start/end dates of work, specific responsibilities for the project, expected end product, and other details.
+Once a student has accepted your internship offer, you will need to login to Duke Environment CareerLink to confirm the student's offer.
+Host organizations are responsible for communicating with their intern and deciding upon the start/end dates of work, specific responsibilities for the project, expected end product, and other details.

 If your intern is an international student, you will also need to provide the school with an official letter, on letterhead, that includes the following: